|Home >> For Physicians |

 Dysautonomia International offers free and fee-based videos from the top experts in autonomic disorders.

 First you may want to review our summary articles on selected autonomic disorders.
 These articles are fully cited to peer review journal articles, many of which are available online for your review.
 On the left side of each summary page, we provide links to additional peer reviewed articles.
 We also offer other information on the summary pages that may help you help your patient, such as Lifestyle Adaptations, Exercise Therapy tips and more.

-Patient Education Brochures
+Patient Education Materials

-Autonomic Expert Recommendations
+Autonomic Disorders Expert Recommendations

+If you are searching for an autonomic specialist to send your patient to for a consult or further testing, please review the physician listing on our Interactive Global Dysautonomia Map.
+Our Medical Advisory Board members are also a great resource.
 In addition to the map, physicians can e-mail us at firstname.lastname@example.org and we can usually recommend someone informally.
 Please be sure to include your city or state and the diagnosis your patient has or that you suspect he/she has, since there are certain experts who only specialize in one autonomic disorder.
 If there is a specific autonomic test you are trying to obtain for your patient, you can mention that too since not every facility has every type of autonomic testing equipment.
-Please refrain from sending us any personally identifiable information about your patient.
+Please refrain from sending any personally identifiable information about your patient.